microsoft/vscode/README.md

 **Tip!** You do not need to stop and restart the development version after each change, you can just execute `Reload Window` from the command palette.

 ### Validate your changes
-To test the changes you launch a development version of VS Code on the workspace `vscode`, which youare currently editing.
+To test the changes you launch a development version of VS Code on the workspace `vscode`, which you are currently editing.

 OS X and Linux